-- Purchased or rented uniforms or specially designed clothing required by the employer, by the nature of the employment, or by law, which is not generally appropriate for use except in that employment; - Purchased or rented equipment used in employment, except tools of a trade, a motor vehicle, or any other equipment which may be used outside the employment; - Consumable supplies required in the course of that employment; and - Travel expenses incurred in the course of employment except those incurred in traveling to and from the employee's residence and place of employment.97
+• Purchased or rented uniforms or specially designed clothing required by the employer, by the nature of the employment, or by law, which is not generally appropriate for use except in that employment;

+- Purchased or rented equipment used in employment, except tools of a trade, a motor vehicle, or any other equipment which may be used outside the employment; - Consumable supplies required in the course of that employment; and - Travel expenses incurred in the course of employment except those incurred in traveling to and from the employee's residence and place of employment.

-When the employee's employment is terminated, the employer must reimburse the full amount deducted for any of the items listed above.
-When reimbursement is made, the employer may require the employee to surrender any existing items for which the employer provided reimbursement.
+When the employee's employment is terminated, the employer must reimburse the full amount deducted for any of the items listed above and the employer may require the employee to return the items for which the employer provided reimbursement.
 The employer may not, however, hold the employee's final check if the employee fails to return such items.

-An employer may not deduct from wages due or earned by an employee any amount for lost, stolen or damaged property, or recover any claimed amount owed by the employee to the employer, unless the employee voluntarily authorizes the employer in writing to make the deduction after the loss has occurred, or unless the employee is found liable by a court for the loss or indebtedness.98 Wage assignments for married employees require spousal written consent.
+An employer may not deduct from an employee's wages any amount for lost, stolen or damaged property, or recover any claimed amount owed by the employee to the employer, unless the employee voluntarily authorizes the employer in writing to make the deduction after the loss has occurred, or unless the employee is found liable by a court for the loss or indebtedness.

-Any written authorization must set forth the amount to be deducted from the employee's wages during each pay period.
-There are specific statutory limits on the amount which may be deducted in each pay period.
+Any written authorization must specify the amount to be deducted from the employee's wages during each pay period.
+There are statutory limits on the amount which may be deducted in each pay period.